I am a critical care anesthesiologist interested in improving healthcare communication.

 5. Mentor:

-I work with an intrepid group of undergrads, medical students, residents, and fellows, all of whom are interested in research that improves patient care and patient outcomes.
+I mentor an intrepid group of faculty, fellows, graduate students, residents, medical students, undergrads, all of whom are interested in research that improves patient care and patient outcomes.
+I have more than 80 lifetime mentees that have conducted amazing work.

 6. Researcher: